 A student who receives a "Fails in most areas AND is showing limited progress - RECOMMEND REPEATING ROTATION" on a fieldwork final evaluation cannot continue in their fieldwork placement until the rotation is repeated.
-The student must meet with Program Leadership and one of the chairs of the CAHP Academic Success Advisory Board who could recommend a required leave of absence or deceleration, academic suspension, or academic dismissal.
+This could include academic probation, decelerated learning plan, recommended leave of absence, and/or dismissal.